Skip to contents

 numeric_focus

-logical should extra attention be paid to verifying the accuracy of numerical calculations?
+logical value indicating if extra attention be paid to verifying the accuracy of numerical calculations?
 This may be useful when dealing with problems that may suffer from numerical instability issues.
-Beware that it will likely substantially increase run time (sets the Gurobi NumericFocus parameter to 3).
+Beware that it will likely substantially increase run time (sets the Gurobi NumericFocus parameter to 2).
 Defaults to FALSE.

 node_file_start